sailshq/whelk/README.md

   }

-}).exec({
-  success: function (sum){
-    console.log('Got result:', sum);
-  }
 });
 ```

-Note that `env.serialCommandLineArgs` is not affected by the `args` directive.
-In other words, it is _always_ an
-array of strings, even if the `args` directive was provided and pointed at inputs w/ different types of examples
-(e.g. numbers, dictionaries, etc.).
+Note that `this.serialCommandLineArgs` is not affected by the `args` directive.
+In other words, it is _always_ an array of strings, even if the `args` directive was provided and pointed at inputs w/ different types of examples (e.g. numbers, dictionaries, etc.).

 > ###### Compatibility
 >
 > + This habitat variable is the evolution of the `args` input from <=v3.
-> + Prior to v5, this was provided as `env.commandLineArgs` for a short period of time.
+> + Prior to v5, this was provided as `this.commandLineArgs` for a short period of time.